 Assita is a Belgian author, politician and entrepreneur.
 Previously a town councillor in Ixelles (one of the largest districts of Brussels), she is a popular media commentator, a columnist for newspaper De Standaard and founder of Polin – the political incubator a start-up to help women enter and advance in politics in Belgium.
 Growing up as a child in Burkina Faso, Kanko underwent female genital mutilation.
 After immigrating from the west African nation to Belgium, she became one of the most important fighters for gender equality and women’s rights.
 Having initially integrated the liberal party, she has since moved to the Flemish conservative party and aims to maintain her advocacy for fairness.
 She wrote two books on feminism and the position of women.

 As the CEO of Inno Advisers, Monika leads the consultancy company on the development of innovative projects and concepts in the field of education, health and science.
 She is the former deputy minister for the Bulgarian Presidency of the Council of the EU and a former member of the European Parliament for the European People’s Party.
-She has also previously served as a member of the Bulgarian parliament, during which time she was Chairwoman of the Committee on European Affairs and Oversight of the European Funds and a member of the Foreign Policy and Defence Committee.
-Before starting her political career, Monika worked for an NGO and spent time as a research fellow at the Economic Policy Institute in Sofia.
+As an MEP, Monika actively worked on initiatives related to entrepreneurship, SMEs and access to new technologies, recognising their importance to the EU’s competitiveness on the world stage.
+She has also previously served as a member of the Bulgarian parliament, during which time she was chairwoman of the Committee on European Affairs and Oversight of the European Funds and a member of the Foreign Policy and Defence Committee.
+Before starting her political career, Monika worked for an NGO as director of projects and publication communications and spent time as a research fellow at the Economic Policy Institute in Sofia.

 Having previously held the position of Minister for Labour and Pension Scheme, Marko Pavić is now in charge of EU funds for Croatia.
 Before entering the world of politics, Pavić dedicated his time to physics and oceanography.
 After finishing his studies, he travelled to Antarctica to study climate change developments.
 Among the various high-level positions he has held over the years, Pavić has worked as an Independent consultant for EU project development and has been involved in numerous organisational and educational development programmes.